zoeskan/MCB185/course/unit2-calculations.md

 It doesn't matter what state your demo program is in.
 Just check it into your repo.

-### 21swap.py ###
+### 21max3.py ###

-Write a function that swaps 2 values.
-That is, if the input parameters are 2 and 3, the output parameters are 3 and 2.
+Write a function that returns the maximum of 3 numbers.
+To be clear, the function takes 3 input parameters and returns the single largest one.

 ### 22oligotemp.py ###